arirusso/d3-audio-spectrum/README.md

 # Spectrum Analyzer Demo

-This is a spectrum analyzer demo using the HTML5 Web Audio API, [dsp.js](https://github.com/corbanbrook/dsp.js) and [d3.js](http://d3js.org).
+This is a spectrum analyzer demo that I did for fun using the HTML5 Web Audio API, [dsp.js](https://github.com/corbanbrook/dsp.js) and [d3.js](http://d3js.org).

 A frequency sweep mp3 is included for demo purposes but any audio file can be used.